Nakama3942/mighty_logger/docs/source/mighty_logger-basic-lib_types-package.rst

 		Used to save a Text Buffer to the file.

 		:since: v0.4.0
-		:param message: The name of the file where you want to save the Text Buffer
+		:param name: The name of the file where you want to save the Text Buffer
-		:type message: str
+		:type name: str

 	.. py:method:: append(message: str) -> None